 Director Bill Condon broke into the industry as the screenwriter of Michael Laughlin’s duo of genre films Dead Kids/Strange Behavior (1981) and Strange Invaders (1983).
-As a screenwriter, Condon went onto the likes of FX 2 (1991) and Alec Baldwin’s problem-ridden and never-completed The Devil and Daniel Webster (2001).
+As a screenwriter, Condon went onto the likes of FX 2 (1991) and Alec Baldwin’s problem-ridden Shortcut to Happiness (2003).
 Condon started directing with the horror film Sister Sister (1987) and went onto Candyman: Farewell to the Flesh (1995).
 He found his calling with Gods and Monsters (1998) about the life of director James Whale – Whale’s key film Bride of Frankenstein (1935) is incidentally the one that Robert Pattinson is watching during the 1930s flashback – and went onto Kinsey (2004), Dreamgirls (2006) and the subsequent The Fifth Estate (2013), Mr. Holmes (2015) and the live-action remake of Beauty and the Beast (2017), as well as wrote the screenplay for Chicago (2002).
 All of these films were celebrated by the awards crowd and show an interest on Condon’s part in musicals or true-life biopics.
 Moreover, Condon’s work demonstrates a predilection for free and frank discussions of sexuality, while Condon himself is an openly gay filmmaker – which certainly makes him either an odd or potentially subversive choice for a work like Breaking Dawn Part 1 that is centred in very conservative and old-fashioned notions of heterosexual marriage.

 All of that said, Bill Condon delivers Breaking Dawn Part 1 as the dullest entry in the Twilight saga so far.
 Indeed, this is the point that the slightly loopy deadpan seriousness of the series collapses under its own deadening pomposity.
 The wedding scene and honeymoon is delivered with ponderous weight and reverence.
 The film drags on through Bella trying on her shoes, getting her hair and makeup done, she and Robert Pattinson delivering their vows, the speeches (from just about every invitee it appears), the dance, a montage of picture postcard shots as they honeymoon in Brazil and so on that takes up nearly the entire first hour of the film’s running time.
 Towards the end, we even get scenes choosing baby names.